pra465/Namaste-React/README.md

 To make our app production ready run this - npx parcel build index.html

 ** browserList - we use this to tell our app on which browser to compitable with

+# Episode 03 Laying the foundation

+** npm run start & npm start are same

+** for build we have only one option "npm start build"

+** React element is not a HTML element

+** React is different snd JSX is different

+** JSX is not HTML inside javascript , JSX is like HTML

+** JSX is diffrent and HTML is different

+** Babel is the open source JS compiler

+** if we have to give attributes to jsx then those should be in camelCase.

+** if we want to write the JSX then we have to write in round brackets.

+** functional component - A normal javascript function which returns some JSX or a function which returns a react element

+** component composition - component inside component

+** JSX can have only one root element

+** React fragment - behaves like an empty tag <></> or <React.Fragment></ React.Fragment>